'The Galaxy' module considers in detail the basic physical processes that operate in galaxies, using our own Galaxy as an example.

 Sloan Digital Sky Survey: http://www.sdss.org

 This section contains a comprehensive set of course notes in pdf format.
+There are seven chapters.
 The notes are written in textbook style, organised by chapter, and represent the main course text for The Galaxy module.
+Currently, only the first two chapters are shown here.
+The others will follow.

-The presentation material used in the lectures and based on the Course Notes, will be posted here in advance of each lecture.
+The presentation material actually used in the lectures and based on the Course Notes, will be posted here in advance of each lecture.
+There are eleven lectures plus a revision lecture.

 This section will contain the Coursework question sheets for download.
 The Coursework will be assessed and will contribute a maximum of 10% to the overall mark for the course.